Jargon

-Jargon is the specialized terminology associated with a particular field or area of activity.
+Jargon, or technical language, is the specialized terminology associated with a particular field or area of activity.
 Jargon is normally employed in a particular communicative context and may not be well understood outside that context.
 The context is usually a particular occupation (that is, a certain trade, profession, vernacular or academic field), but any ingroup can have jargon.
-The main trait that distinguishes jargon from the rest of a language is special vocabulary—including some words specific to it and often different senses or meanings of words, that outgroups would tend to take in another sense—therefore misunderstanding that communication attempt.
+The key characteristic that distinguishes jargon from the rest of a language is its specialized vocabulary, which includes terms and definitions of words that are unique to the context, and terms used in a narrower and more exact sense than when used in colloquial language.
+This can lead outgroups to misunderstand communication attempts.
 Jargon is sometimes understood as a form of technical slang and then distinguished from the official terminology used in a particular field of activity.

 The terms jargon, slang, and argot are not consistently differentiated in the literature; different authors interpret these concepts in varying ways.
 According to one definition, jargon differs from slang in being secretive in nature; according to another understanding, it is specifically associated with professional and technical circles.
 Some sources, however, treat these terms as synonymous.
-In Russian linguistics, jargon is classified as an expressive form of language, while secret languages are referred to as argots.
 The use of jargon became more popular around the sixteenth century attracting persons from different career paths.
 This led to there being printed copies available on the various forms of jargon.

 Specifics

-Jargon is "the technical terminology or characteristic idiom of a special activity or group".
+Jargon, also referred to as "technical language", is "the technical terminology or characteristic idiom of a special activity or group".
 Most jargon is technical terminology (technical terms), involving terms of art or industry terms, with particular meaning within a specific industry.
-A main driving force in the creation of technical jargon is precision and efficiency of communication, when a discussion must easily range from general themes to specific, finely differentiated details without circumlocution.
-Jargon enriches everyday vocabulary with meaningful content and can potentially become a catchword.
+The primary driving forces in the creation of technical jargon are precision, efficiency of communication, and professionalism.
+Terms and phrases that are considered jargon have meaningful definitions, and through frequency of use, can become catchwords.

-While jargon allows greater efficiency in communication among those familiar with it, a side-effect is that it raises the threshold of comprehensibility for outsiders.
-This is usually accepted as an unavoidable trade-off, but it may also be used as a means of social exclusion (reinforcing ingroup–outgroup barriers) or social aspiration (when introduced as a way of showing off).
-Some academics promote the use of jargon-free language, as an audience may be alienated or confused by the technical terminology, and thus lose track of a speaker or writer's broader and more important arguments.
+While jargon allows greater efficiency in communication among those familiar with it, jargon also raises the threshold of comprehensibility for outsiders.
+This is usually accepted as an unavoidable trade-off but it may also be used as a means of social exclusion (reinforcing ingroup–outgroup barriers) or social aspiration (when introduced as a way of demonstrating expertise).
+Some academics promote the use of jargon-free language, or plain language, as an audience may be alienated or confused by the technical terminology, and thus lose track of a speaker or writer's broader and more important arguments.

+Some words with both a technical and a non-technical meaning are referred to as semi-technical vocabulary: for example, Chinh Ngan Nguyen Le and Julia Miller refer to colon as an anatomical term and also a punctuation mark; and Derek Matravers refers to person and its plural form persons as technical language used in philosophy, where their meaning is more specific than "person" and "people" in their everyday use.